foundersandcoders/coursebook/src/workshops/functions-callbacks-async/index.md

 }
 ```

-The `one` function has a single argument: `callback`.
+The `one` function has a single parameter: `callback`.
 Since we know `callback` is going to be a function we can call it using parentheses, and pass in `1`.

 To use our `one` function we need to pass in a function (the callback):